whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/08 - Where Do Racism and Hatred Come From.md

 These stories seemed amazing when I first found them, but now I believe they are actually quite normal in societies that maintain a baseline of mutual respect internally, where everyone stands for what's right as a normal way of life and nobody imposes law on anybody else.

 In these kinds of societies, I don't see racism or hatred.
-So many problems, including racism, hatred, sexism, pollution, poverty in the midst of abundance, disconnection from nature, corruption, greed, child abuse, and more are _symptoms of the root cultural disease where a few people rule over the rest_.
+So many problems, including racism, hatred, sexism, pollution, poverty in the midst of abundance, disconnection from nature, corruption, greed, child abuse, and more are _symptoms of the root cultural disease where a few people rule over the rest, and people accept their own obedience as legitimate_.
 Any culture with this disease will show these symptoms, each in its own way.
 And I believe a single cure could end all these terrible troubles: creating cultures where everyone stands for what's right, and no one rules over anyone else.

 ### References